 Quick question for confirmation, the cup measurements you referred to are measuring cups right?

-Ms. Gourmet Express
+Ms. Gourmet Express says

 Hi Cynthia!!